Skip to main content

 Absolutely—and for most historic homeowners, it's the smartest approach.
 We usually recommend tackling your home in phases.

-If handcrafted, American-made fixtures make sense for your budget and style, start with high visibility areas like your front porch, foyer or driveway and landscaping—the fixtures guests see when they arrive.
+If handcrafted, American-made fixtures make sense for your budget and style, start with high visibility areas like your front porch, foyer or driveway and landscaping—the fixtures that you (and guests) see when arriving and walking into your home.
 As your budget allows, tackle more rooms that are important to you like the bedroom, living room, dining room and kitchen.
 Some areas, like a mudroom or backdoor may never need anything but an imported, lower-cost option.

 The Bottom Line